Simocaso/ms2-second-casoni/README.md

 - Players will be able to play against and AI
 - Players will be able to add images so they can use them instead of symbols
-- Players will have the possibility to choose who start the game
+- Players will have the opportunity to choose who start the game
 - Players will see their personal scores saved on the website
+- Possibility to add symbols though keyboards numbers

+---
 ## Credits

 ### Code

 ### Media